-The Amazon brand is a global phenomenon that is synonymous with books, 2-hour deliveries and the fore-runner in global eCommence, but do you know that they are secretly in the works of taking a shot at the wedding industry?
+The Amazon brand is a global phenomenon that is synonymous with books, and 2-hour deliveries and is the forerunner in global eCommence, but do you know that they are secretly in the works of taking a shot at the wedding industry?

 Amazon: A Wedding Registry?